Chairnee/grand-staff-trainer/README.md

     - 6th chords: C6, Cm6
     - All inversions: Cdim7/Eb
     - Added notes: CMadd2, CMadd4, CMadd9, CMadd11
-- Repeated chord tones are recognised and considered (e.g. sustain pedal use).
+- Repeated chord tones are recognised and considered (e.g. sustain pedal use)

 ## Exercise Panel
 The exercise panel is the centre panel when visible.
 It is the main feature of Grand Staff Trainer and therefore assigned the most space.
 It renders sheet music based on the chosen exercise settings.
 The sheet music scrolls as the player plays and will only advance when the expected notes are played correctly.
 Exercises cycle endlessly.
 Where appropriate, practical engraving features such as key signatures, clef changes, ottava markings, barlines and chord labels are rendered.